hanish3464/WORD-pytorch/README.md

 ### Overview

 WORD detect objects(speech bubbles, cuts, and line texts) in webtoon or cartoon.
 You can also meet ocr(line text detection + recognition) results and English translation with papago API if you want.
 I have referenced and implemented [CRAFT-pytorch](https://github.com/clovaai/CRAFT-pytorch) to detect line text, used [Faster-RCNN-pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0) to detect speech bubble.
 And I have implemented all the code to find elaborately contours of speech bubble, detect cut with image processing(OpenCV) and about korean text recognition model.
-You can check README.md for each project folder if you want more details.
+You can check README.md for each project folder([object_detection](./object_detection/),  [text_detection](./text_detection/), [text_recognition](./text_recognition/)) if you want more details.

 <img width="1000" height="500" src="./figures/figure.gif">